sohinim98/cienaCodingChallenge/README.md

 A single page web app to connect to an Optical Spectrum Analyzer through the cloud and allow users to send different commands and receive response from the instrument

+The data is plotted for the range returned by `LIM` and sometimes leads to a flat curve because of similar data values.

 ## Deployed using GitHub Pages at
 [Cloud Optical Spectrum Analyzer](https://sohinim98.github.io/cienaCodingChallenge/)